titoBouzout/FindResultsApplyChanges/readme.md

 ## WONTFIX

 - Will write/read UTF8 files, if you have a file in another encoding, considering jumping to the U8 world. :)
+- It converts line ending of files to Unix style

 ## Source-code